← Experiments

 Where It Went

-HAX shipped as an open standard and has been adopted across multiple product teams at Cisco.
+HAX shipped as an open standard and is being considered for adoption across multiple product teams at Cisco.
 It gave teams a shared language for designing AI-driven interactions and a practical toolkit for implementing them consistently.

 The next phase is about how explainability itself can travel across systems, maintaining trust and transparency through portable structures for reasoning, evidence, and confidence.